MaartenAfschrift/OpenSim_SourceAD/README.md

       dependencies above.
 CMake sets `PYTHON_*` variables to tell you the Python version used when building the wrappers.
 Please turn this off (not relevant for our applications).
     * `OPENSIM_PYTHON_VERSION` to choose if the Python wrapping is built for Python 2 or Python 3.
-Please turn this off (not relevant for our applications).
+Leave to 2 (not relevant for our applications).
     * `BUILD_API_ONLY` if you don't want to build the command-line applications.
 8. Click the **Configure** button again.
 Then, click **Generate** to make Visual Studio project files in the build directory.